What is Primrose Sewing?

 Primrose Sewing believes that students can use their sewing skills to benefit others.
 The students sew a service project during one of the six weeks of seasonal classes.
-To date, students have sewn cat bed for the animal center, pillowcases for firefighters, blankets for the pediatric patients and babies, fleece hats for homeless men, mug rugs for the elderly, all-class quilts for charity, and pillows for foster children.
+To date, students have sewn cat bed for the animal center, pillowcases for firefighters, blankets for the pediatric patients and babies, fleece hats for homeless men, mug rugs for the elderly, all-class quilts for charity, pillows for foster children, reusable grocery bags for the food bank, and military appreciation cards.
 We welcome your comments and ideas!

 Can my student participate in the County and State Fairs?

 Absolutely!
 We encourage students to enter their best items – sewn entirely by themselves – into area fair competitions.
 There is usually no cost to enter.
 Abby and her students have won dozens of ribbons and cash prizes in recent years!
 Ask us for details to register.
 Typically the county fair deadlines are in early August and the state fair deadline is early September.

 How do is the Primrose Sewing Studio kept as germ-free as possible?

 At the end of each class, workshop, or camp, students (and Miss Abby) use anti-bacterial wipes to wipe down the sewing machines and supplies.
 We also spray Lysol on the supplies to eliminate any germs.
 We keep the bathrooms clean and vacuum often.